mohiljainmj/jain-portfolio/page3.md

 # Step one: Find a Data Visualization

 # Introduction

-I decided to critique and redesign the visual on the following link: [COVID - 19 cases around the globe](https://quinterojs.medium.com/covid-19-infection-growth-rates-lagged-mortality-rates-and-other-interesting-statistics-ff39f5408a21) The reason I chose this visualization because I felt that COVID - 19 has become an integral part of our lifestyle.
-A person for once can get out of his/her house without a mobile phone, but he/she cannot leave the house without a mask and a sanitizer.
+The graph that I have selected for this assignment to critique and redesign is called [COVID19 Global Totals as of March 04,2020](https://quinterojs.medium.com/covid-19-infection-growth-rates-lagged-mortality-rates-and-other-interesting-statistics-ff39f5408a21).
+This graph is available on the following link :

+![alt text](https://miro.medium.com/max/2000/1*LsE11cXBSt43Q9peeMW-WA.png)

 This visualization was released by Center for Systems Science and Engineering at John Hopkins University.
+This visualization has been derived by leveraging data from multiple sources, including the World Heakth Organization, Centers for Disease Control and Prevention, European Centre for Disease Prevention and Control and  National Hurricane Center.
+The following points entail why I selected to critique this graph:

+1. The graph is used to represent one of the most critical, life wreaking and havoc creating disease that hit our world since 2019: COVID19.
+Initially thought of as just a common flu, this disease completely turned the historically timeline into two categories- pre and post pandemic due to the deadly nature of this disease.
+Being on its receptive end, all our families across have been affected by this, including mine too.
+Despite scientific advancements, we released that pandemic is above science and research when it comes to human life.
+2. COVID 19 completely transformed the way we live our lives now.
+Quarantine, vaccines, lock downs, social distancing etc are a things commonly heard and practiced in every household these days.
+Sanitisers and masks are part of our daily attire now.
+3. This graph depicts statics around the that are commonly used my medical staff, researchers, health care organizations, government of the countries, private industries and firms, aviation industries, citizens of the nations and the like.
-The source for this visualization was built using data from multiple sources, including the WHO, CDC, ECDC, NHC, and DXY.
-On further analysis, I found out that the visualization had missed out certain crucial information firstly, the value for each of the date across the 3-month period for the four parameters is not getting conveyed.
+4. On a perfunctory glance, I could see that though this data represents critical statistics, however, it misses to depict them in a clearly pattern.
+For instance, firstly, the value for each of the date across the 3-month period for the four parameters is not getting conveyed.
 Because of the wavy trend of the 4 parameters(increasing/decreasing), it gets really difficult to understand the actual absolute value for each of the them for any particular date.

-The following is a moment-in-time analysis of the coronavirus as of March 4th, 2020.
-The initial visual is shown below:

-![alt text](https://miro.medium.com/max/2000/1*LsE11cXBSt43Q9peeMW-WA.png)

 # Step two: Critique the Data Visualization

 In my opionion, the following things don’t work and can be improved upon in this visual: